Image Credits: Getty images

 The President of the ACF, Gary Wastell, was quick to support the move.

-“The ACF offer our complete and unconditional apology for supporting such severe systematic racism for over 1500 years.
-We repent on behalf of all chess players throughout history who have caused such deep harm with their actions.
-Please don’t boycott us.”
+“The ACF offer our complete and unconditional apology for supporting such severe systematic racism for over 1500 years.”

-Mr Watsell indicated that more major changes were being considered in order to make the game more diversity friendly including:
+Mr Watsell also indicated that more major changes were being considered in order to make the game ‘diversity friendly’ including:

 – Transforming the king and queen into gender-neutral pieces